-1st Semester - 15 February

-2nd Semester - 15 August

-- A fee is payable if a student cancels all his/her modules before the programme control date. - Handling fees will be charged on pay-out of credit balances. - Three academic records per student per year can be obtained at the UFS Administration Department, thereafter an additional fee will be charged.
+- 1st Semester 15 February - 2nd Semester 15 August - A fee is payable if a student cancels all his/her modules before the programme control date. - Handling fees will be charged on pay-out of credit balances. - Three academic records per student per year can be obtained at the UFS Administration Department, thereafter an additional fee will be charged.

-- The programme is primarily aimed at part-time students. - The minimum time for completing the programme is one year. - The maximum time for completing the programme is 2 years.
+- The programme is primarily aimed at part-time students. - The minimum time for completing the programme is one year. - A student may, for a postgraduate qualification, only register at the University for the minimum period allowed for that qualification plus an additional one year, with the second period following directly after the first, and she/he must complete her/his studies for that particular qualification in accordance with the rules applicable at the time of registration.
+Should there be an interruption to the student's study; the rules applicable to the time of the registration after interruption will apply. - The maximum time for completing the programme is 2 years.
 A student may apply to extend his/her studies at the Director: Business School.